-Making the move to a UPS, let alone an In-PC UPS, is sometimes a tough sell, at least before a disaster.
+Making the move to a UPS, is sometimes a tough sell, at least before a disaster.
 It’s important to look at your use case and decide.
 Does your factory have an initial power draw when line starts up?
 You will want a line interactive UPS to prevent damages to your PCs.
 Do you have an older manufacturing machine that occasionally blows a fuse?
 A battery back up will save you from losing data.
 Are you running delicate and precisely calibrated sensor equipment?
 An Online UPS will prevent them from becoming inaccurate.
-In a standard UPS, it is a single device often locked into one of the three modes.
-With an In-PC UPS you choose what more it is in, for the best of all worlds.

 When thinking about how to fail-proof your system, especially in harsh environments, effort is often made to go fanless, and remove vents from a system.
 That’s a clear start for maintaining the life of a system, but UPSs are often an afterthought, or worse never thought of until a failure happens.
 The time to think about a UPS is before you need one!